-- 1. Any previously validly issued permits, meaning permits meeting all applicable Board of Health regulations and the provisions of Section 195-6e of the Chelmsford Zoning Bylaws when issued, may be renewed for 2019 without meeting the requirement of submitting a certified "as built" plot plan, provided neither the owners, conditions, and agreements contained in the original application nor the size or configuration of the applicant's lot have not changed.
-All other requirements must be met.
-Such applicants shall be required to submit a certified "as built' plot plan showing compliance with these regulations at renewal for 2020. - 2.
+- 1. Any previously validly issued permits, meaning permits meeting all applicable Board of Health regulations and the provisions of Section 195-6e of the Chelmsford Zoning Bylaws when issued, may be renewed annually, provided neither the owners, conditions, and agreements contained in the original application nor the size or configuration of the applicant's lot have not changed.
+All other requirements must be met. - 2.
 All other individuals requesting Permits in 2019 and thereafter must comply with these regulations in totality. - 3.
 All renewal of Permits subsequent to the adoption of these regulations shall be subject to the adopted schedule of fees.